LessSass/LessSass/README.md

 2. Loops -
      Less features a “guarded mixin” capability, which are mixins (functions) that are implemented when a certain condition is met.
      Sass loops are far superior, with built-in while and for loops, and if-then-else statements.
      We are not going to go into much detail about loops.
-But feel free to check out more on [Less and SASS loops.]http://www.zingdesign.com/less-vs-sass-its-time-to-switch-to-sass/)
+But feel free to check out more on [Les and SASS loops](http://www.zingdesign.com/less-vs-sass-its-time-to-switch-to-sass/)

 3. Nesting -
      If we need to reference multiple elements with the same parent in our CSS, it can be tedious to keep writing the parent over and over.
 In both SASS and Less we have certain nesting powers which keeps us from writing the same properties a million times.